shalevf6/MySearchEngine/README.md

 ### The "Stemming" check box:
 While checked, it will do one of 2 things:
-1. If the "Activate" button will be pressed, it will alert the system the the indexing process will be using stemming.
+1. If the "Activate" button will be pressed, it will alert the system the the indexing process will not be using stemming.
-2. If the "Load Dictionary" button will be pressed, it will alert the system that the posting files and dictionaries that are loaded went through stemming (and save them accordingly).
+2. If the "Load Dictionary" button will be pressed, it will alert the system that the posting files and dictionaries that are loaded didn't went through stemming (and save them accordingly).

 While unchecked, it will do one of 2 things:
 1. If the "Activate" button will be pressed, it will alert the system the the indexing